Are Language Models Sensitive to Morally Irrelevant Distractors?: Related Work

 \subsection{The Person-Situationism Debate}

-One key assumption underlying many moral benchmarks for LLMs is that LLMs possess stable moral values, judgements, or character traits.
-The stability of human moral judgements has long been studied in philosophy, moral psychology, and adjacent fields, forming the focus of the so-called ``person-situationism debate.''
+A key assumption underlying many moral benchmarks for LLMs is that LLMs possess stable moral values, judgements, or character traits.
+The stability of \textit{human} moral judgements has long been studied in philosophy, moral psychology, and adjacent fields, forming the focus of the so-called ``person-situationism debate.''
 Situationist philosophers and moral psychologists ``challenge the importance of personality traits in the explanation and prediction of behavior,'' often on the basis of experimental evidence that human moral behavior is highly sensitive to incidental situational factors \cite{waggoner2022situationism}.
 For instance, experimental results suggest that pleasant experiences like smelling cinnamon rolls can promote pro-social behavior \cite{baron1997sweetsmellofhelping}, while unpleasant experiences like lawnmower noise can inhibit pro-social behavior \cite{matthews1975noiselevel}.
 Other experiments have found links between disgusting sensory stimuli and disapproval of gay marriage, authoritarian attitudes, or other political views \cite{adams2014disgustgaymarriage, liuzza2018disgustsensitivityauthoritarianattitudes, smith2011disgustsensitivitypoliticalorientation}.
-Critics of situationism have responded in different ways, including critiquing the validity of situationist experiments, offering different interpretations of experimental results, and revising conceptions of character traits to be sensitive to situations.
-In this paper, we do not take a stance on one side of the debate over another, but rather draw inspiration from this debate to evaluate LLMs for similar biases.
+Critics of situationism generally respond by challenging experimental validity or by revising conceptions of character traits to be sensitive to such situations.
+In this paper, we do not take a stance on the debate but draw inspiration from it to evaluate LLMs for similar biases.